mylk/tools/README.md

 - liferea-xvfb.sh
   Runs Liferea RSS reader in a virtual framebuffer.

+- qr-generator.py
+  Generates a QR code for the given string and opens it on Firefox.

 - proxy-finder.sh
   Finds and tests anonymous proxies on a given IP address range.